Fire Recovery Unit

 - Total Fire Bans and Fire Restrictions;

-- Department Sustainability and Environment fuel reduction burns, other planned burns and community consultation.
+- Department of Environment and Primary Industriesfuel reduction burns, other planned burns and community consultation.

 Victorian Bushfire Appeal Fund - 1800 180 213